Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Emerging Trends, Future Directions, and Outlook

 \textit{Cell migration:} Nonlocal interactions in cell biology are a fascinating area of research, and they are essential in understanding how cells coordinate their activities in complex biological processes.
 Nonlocal models can be used to study the spatial and temporal aspects of immune responses, such as immune cell migration, pathogen spreading, and tissue repair.
 As experimental techniques and computational methods advance, the study of nonlocal interactions in cell biology will continue to provide valuable insights into the emergent behaviours and collective dynamics of cells in tissues and organisms \cite{buttenschon2020}.
 In addition, nonlocal models using fractional calculus could be used to capture the long-range communication and coordination among migrating cells, shedding light on the mechanisms governing collective cell behaviours.

-\textit{Hybrid models:} Hybrid models can combine partial differential equations (PDEs) that describe spatial processes with ordinary differential equations (ODEs) that represent temporal dynamics.
+\textit{Hybrid models:} Hybrid models can combine PDEs that describe spatial processes with ODEs that represent temporal dynamics.
 In this type of hybrid model, the local interactions represent the immediate influence of neighbouring elements, while nonlocal interactions account for long-range dependencies.
 These models could be used to study systems with spatial heterogeneity and temporal dynamics, such as cancer growth, morphogenesis, pattern formation, metastasis, competition, and predation in predator-prey interactions \cite{sherratt2016, volpert2009, bitsouni2018}.
 These models could be used further to model the spreading of signals, morphogens, or chemicals over extended distances in finding spatial patterns.

 \textit{Peridynamics:} Peridynamics is a mathematical framework that extends classical continuum mechanics to describe the behaviour of materials with discontinuities and fractures.
 While peridynamics has been widely used in engineering and materials science, its applications in biology are still relatively new and evolving.
 It can be applied to model the mechanics of biological tissues, such as soft tissues (e.g., muscle, cartilage), hard tissues (e.g., bone), and invasion of cancer cells into surrounding tissues \cite{lejeune2021}.
 Furthermore, it can be employed to study the mechanics of biological membranes (e.g., lipid bilayers), cell migration, and the interactions between migrating cells and their surroundings.